internxt/cli/docker/README.md

 | **`INXT_OTPTOKEN`**     | The **private OTP secret** (the key you scan when setting up 2FA). | Use this for unattended containers.
 The server will generate fresh codes automatically. | If set, `INXT_TWOFACTORCODE` will be ignored. |

 💡 **Recommended:** Use `INXT_OTPTOKEN` if you want your container to run unattended without re-entering codes on each restart.

-### Using Workspaces
-If you have access to Internxt Workspaces and want to use the WebDAV server with a specific workspace instead of your personal drive, you can set the INXT_WORKSPACE_ID environment variable.

 ### Permanent File Deletion